Green onion (scallion)

 Diet Ratings

-Monash University rates green onions (white and light green parts) as low-FODMAP at 1 cup (100g) chopped.
-The dark green tops are lower in FODMAPs.
+Monash University rates green onion (scallion) as low-FODMAP only at the white and pale green parts, limited to 1 tablespoon (6g).
+Dark green tops are high in fructans.
 Strict portion control required.

 Controversy Index